shadskii/ReactorFX/README.md

 Flux<String> flux = FxFlux.from(observable);
 ```

-Changes from `ObservableValue`s can also be emitted as a `Change` which is a pairing of the old value and the new value.
+Changes from an `ObservableValue` can also be emitted as a `Change` which is a pairing of the old value and the new value.
 This `Flux` can be produced from the factory `FxFlux.fromChangesOf(ObservableValue<T> observableValue)`.
 ```java
 SimpleObjectProperty<String> observable = new SimpleObjectProperty<>();